dtcenter/METplotpy/docs/Users_Guide/scatter.rst

   Recall that *$METPLOTPY_BASE* is the directory path indicating where the METplotpy source code was saved.

-  To generate the above **"custom"** plot (i.e using some custom configuration settings), use the custom configuration file, **custom_scatter.yaml** that was edited with the appropriate paths to the input and output directories and files.

 * Enter the following command: